 Do you want more happiness out of life in half an hour?
 Do you know how exercise can boost your mood in a big way?
 Have you been exercising your body as regularly as you should?

 Find out the science-backed mood benefits of physical exercise.
 Know why you should never miss a daily workout again.

 How Exercising Can Improve Mood Disorders

 Research shows people who exercise at least once a week handle stressful tasks better than those who don’t exercise at all.
 Now, you will always face challenges and situations that try your patience for as long as you live.
 So, you just can not ignore the need for a routine workout.

 Regular exercising is, without a doubt, healthy and beneficial to your body and mind.
 Yet, many people perceive daily exercise as a Herculean task.
 They look at it more as a humdrum and stressful routine rather than a robust and healthful practice.

-But if you think of it, exercise is the simple act of moving your body.
+But if you think about it, exercise is the simple act of moving your body.
 It isn’t as burdensome as you might imagine.
 Instead of seeing it as a grind, one should see exercising as one of the most fundamental functions of your body — movement.